sriramab/gamamanual/Tutorial__IncrementalModel_step1.md

   * gui : experiment with a graphical interface, which displays its input parameters and outputs.
   * batch : Allows to setup a series of simulations (w/o graphical interface).

-In our model, we define a gui experiment called _prey\_predator_ :
+In our model, we define a gui experiment called main_experiment :
 ```
-experiment prey_predator type: gui {
+experiment main_experiment type: gui {
 }
 ```